-- Time: 50 minutes - Task description: Dealing with creativity, disability, experiences in the field of the creative sector (one example for low self-esteem and/or one for medium and/or one for the high). - Get into subgroups of three.
+- Task description: Dealing with creativity, disability, experiences in the field of the creative sector (one example for low self-esteem and/or one for medium and/or one for the high). - Get into subgroups of three.
 Participants choose two of their previous life choices and consider them from the aspect of their self-esteem level, then write them in the correct place on the self-esteem scale.
 It is worth recalling several situations: like the ones where their self-esteem was low/medium/high.
 The trainer can help participants with several questions to recall those moments: Have you ever felt failure; however, you created small steps in order to achieve your goal, therefore your self-esteem was increased?
 What is the story of it?
 When did you have enough confidence in your decision-making ability?
 In which situation have you been objective and not overly critical of yourself and others?
 Then the participants can discuss in pairs and process the factors on which these events differed, which also affected their self-esteem.
 The trainer summarizes the differences between low and high self-esteem, furthermore, assists in the process of self-discovery (thus avoiding erroneous causal conclusions).
 (Appendix 1.3.2a Low self-esteem, 1.3.2b Self-esteem scale)

-Steps to higher self-esteem - give positive stroke.
+B) Steps to higher self-esteem - give positive stroke.

-- Time: 10 minutes - Task description: The trainer asks: Who gets enough positive recognition at work?
+Task description: The trainer asks: Who gets enough positive recognition at work?
 Put a hand in the air, if the answer is YES, I do!
 Who gives positive recognition at work?
 Put a hand in the air, if the answer is YES, I do!
+Using the scale, participants describe a problem or life situation that can be corresponded to specific parts of the scale.

-• Write down the best positive recognition you have ever received and share it with the group!
+Write down the best positive recognition you have ever received and share it with the group!
 The trainer notes all the positive recognitions on the flipchart.